joelpurra/jquery-mutation-summary/README.md

 * [jQuery](http://jquery.com/)

 ## Browser compatibility
-Should be about as compatible as mutation-summary is - see the wiki page on [browser support for Mutation Observers](http://code.google.com/p/mutation-summary/wiki/DOMMutationObservers#Browser_Availability).
+Should be as compatible as mutation-summary is - see the wiki page on [browser support for Mutation Observers](http://code.google.com/p/mutation-summary/wiki/DOMMutationObservers#Browser_Availability). jQuery is assumed to be available in these environments.

 ## TODO
 *Patches/pull requests welcome!*

 * Write tests.
-* Write example callback filters.
+* Write example callback filters that act only on, for example, removed attributes or added elements.
 * Add support for [namespaced/filtered events](http://docs.jquery.com/Namespaced_Events), for example `mutationSummary.element.added` or `mutationSummary.attribute.valueChanged`.

 ## License